nextflow-io/nextflow/docs/vscode.md

 **Variable assignments**

-In Groovy, a variable can be assigned as part of an expression:
+In Groovy, you can assign a variable as part of an expression:

 ```groovy
 foo(x = 1, y = 2)